Joeletchford/portfolio-sf/_posts/2017-12-17-the-wydown.markdown

 <!-- h2 -->
 <p class="alcove f4 f3-ns">Web Development </p>

-The thought for this site was to create something clean, beautiful, and responsive for mobile.
-The concept focused on mobile because for most, when searching for a restaurant or a coffee shop, their time searching is spent while on the move.
-So although the desktop site had to be interesting and compelling, I also had to focus on how that would translate and function easily for mobile.
+For the website, I envisioned a clean, simple, and responsive platform that would translate well to mobile.
+I prioritized the mobile interface because most users search for a restaurant or a coffee shop while on the move.
+So although the desktop site had to be interesting and compelling, I concentrated on how that experience would translate and function easily on mobile.